rakshitautk786/Spam-Classifier/README.md

 # Spam-Classifier
-An NLP Project to predict spam message
+An NLP Project to predict spam message by Gaussian Naive base Algorithm